Top Priorities for Email

 Email Send Process

 If your unit is communicating with inquiries and/or admitted students, all emails are sent through our CRM, Slate, in cooperation with OUA.
-Read more about our email send policies and how to add these emails into Slate.
+Read more about creating and sending emails in our training overview.